 The Care Gap

-In the United States, an estimated one in four children under age five are considered to be at moderate or high risk for developmental, behavioral, or social delay.
+In the United States, an estimated 28% of children under age 5 are considered to be at moderate or high risk for developmental, behavioral, or social delay.
 In fact, there have been significant increases in the percentage of children diagnosed with developmental disabilities.
-However, only 3% of all children received public early intervention services by three years of age.
+However, only 3% of all children received public early intervention services by 3 years of age.

 There are numerous factors that contribute to this problem.

-Finally, even if they do receive a referral, families may have to wait months for an appointment with a specialist, wasting even more time.
+5. Finally, even if parents do receive a referral, they may have to wait for an appointment with a specialist, wasting even more time.

-Considering that children get the most benefit from early intervention in their first three years, even a four month delay is a significant percentage of this time and could negatively affect the success of treatment.
+Considering that children get the most benefit from early intervention in their first 3 years, even a 4-month delay is a significant percentage of this time and could negatively affect the success of treatment.

 The Impact of Covid-19